 Configuring Jenkins as an event source

 Jenkins helps automate software development processes such as builds to allow continuous integration.
-You can set up an integration with event management to receive notifications about jobs from Jenkins projects.
+You can set up an integration with Monitoring to receive notifications about jobs from Jenkins projects.
+The Jenkins integration is only available in Monitoring, Advanced.

 Before you begin